obradovicsl/mini-docker/README.md

 ## Challenge 02: Pipe Stdout and Stderr
 - **Goal**: Pipe the child process's stdout and stderr to the parent process.
+- **Overview** In this step, we want the child process to behave like it's running directly in your terminal — so its output and input go through your screen and keyboard.
+We connect its standard input/output/error streams to match the parent’s, just like real containers do.
 - **Implementation**:
   - Modified `main.go` to set:
     ```go